turingschool/backend-curriculum-site/module4/lessons/environment_settings.markdown

 As we mentioned earlier, these variables are local to the terminal session, so they are temporary.
 We can see this by opening a second terminal window.
 If you get into `irb` in this session and query the `MARKER` variable then you will see it is once again nil.
 When you flip back to the original session it is not

+#### Setting Permanent Variables

+If you want these environment variables to persist you can declare them in various places.
+These could include `.bash_profile`, `.bashrc`, `.profile`.
+Let's look into them.

+When I open my `.bash_profile` I see amoung other things, `export PATH=/my/specific/path`.
+Anything I declare in these file will be available in any session and will persist until changed either temporarily or permanantly.

 #### Pragmatically, Why?

 What might we use this for?
 Let's get into the mindset of a Rails Developer.
 If I want to run a bunch of commands in a different environment, say `staging` or `production`, we can set a temporary env variable in the current Shell session so we don't have to manually declare the name of the environment every time we run a rails command.